Build Better, Faster: How Agile Nearshore Staff Augmentation Transforms Software Development

 Here's the deal:

-Building software in 2024 is expensive.
+Building software today is expensive.

 That's a lot of money.